DoTheEvo/XCPng-basics/README.md

 Made in Austria.<br>
 Tried it and it looked good.
 Bit complicated, bit unpolished, but very powerful.
 The thing is that I never felt drawn to it.
-Felt like I would be spending a lot of time learning the ins and outs to match the confidence I had in esxi.
+Felt like I would be spending a lot of time learning the ins and outs to get the confidence I had in esxi.
 And while that's expected, it's still a chore, still an annoyance forced on you.<br>
 This made me want to stick longer with esxi and let proxmox cook,